VisTrails/VisTrails/doc/usersguide/cfassistant.rst

 In order to simplify the process of creating a control flow loop that uses the Map module, VisTrails has a Control Flow Assistant (CFA).
 To use the CFA, you must:

-1) Enable all ports (in the Module Configuration) that you wish to use as inputs or outputs.
+1) Enable all ports (in the Module Information panel) that you wish to use as inputs or outputs.
 2) Select the modules in the workflow that will form the basis of your mapped input-output loop.
 3) Go to 'Edit->Control Flow Assistant' to launch the CFA using the selected modules.
 4) Select the input ports that you wish to loop over using List modules as input.